Vision Zero in Norfolk

 Zero is the Goal

-The City of Norfolk is dedicated to taking a safe systems and data-driven approach to improve road safety and to reduce traffic crashes and eliminate all pedestrian and bicycle injuries and fatalities.
-The City has begun to take steps towards its Vision Zero goals by identifying areas in need of safety treatments such as reducing speeds and installing better pedestrian accommodations.
-Additionally, the City plans to utilize data and educational tools as further support for street safety improvements (more specifics can be found on the Data: How are we doing? and Educational Resources pages).
+We're dedicated to taking a safe systems and data-driven approach to improve road safety and to reduce the frequency and severity of traffic crashes.
+We've started taking steps towards our Vision Zero goal by identifying areas in need of safety improvements such as reducing speeds and installing better pedestrian accommodations.
+We're also utilizing data and educational tools as further support for other street safety improvements.
+Visit the Data: How are we doing? and Educational Resources pages for more information.

-- Updating citywide sidewalk infrastructure (including ADA ramps) - Visit the Citywide Sidewalk Infrastructure project webpage
+- Identifying locations for sidewalk infrastructure improvements - Visit the Citywide Sidewalk Infrastructure project webpage

 Looking to the future

 Action Plans are action-driven implementation plans that lay the groundwork for communities to move from vision to action while being responsive to the context and needs of the community.
-Developing such a plan provides a coordinated approach across city departments and ensures that all members of the community work to achieve the goal of zero traffic deaths and serious injuries.
+The goal of an Action Plan is to develop a holistic, well-defined strategy to prevent roadway fatalities and serious injuries in a locality.